NetCZ/vue-separate-files-webpack-loader/README.md

 ### How it works

-Loaders check files with `.vue.` within the name and creates actual `.vue` file structure on fly
+Loader check files with `.vue.` within the name and creates actual `.vue` file structure on fly

 #### Example